Updated: Jul 13

-I work remotely from London and have worked with incredible business owners in New Zealand, the UK, USA, Europe and even Africa!
+I work remotely from Wellington New Zealand and have worked with incredible business owners in New Zealand, the UK, USA, Europe and even Africa!

 Let’s work together to create strategic content for your business that turns readers into loyal fans, driving more leads and sales (without having to pay for expensive online ads).